ehmatt/java-wrapper/README.md

 # OnePageCRM Java API Wrapper
-This project is (will be) a comprehensive java project aimed to abstract some of the difficulties associated with getting started interacting with external APIs, providing you quick and easy access to API resources in useful formats.
+This project is a comprehensive java API wrapper aimed to abstract some of the difficulties associated with getting started interacting with external APIs, providing you quick and easy access to API resources in useful formats.

-So far, it only contains a small subsection of calls and functions available using the API, though more are currently being added.
+So far, it only contains a moderately-sized subsection of calls and functions available using the API, though more are currently being added.

 ## Getting started

 - Clone the repository.

-- Open Eclipse and **Import** > **General** > **Existing Projects into Workspace**.

-- Navigate to the cloned repository and Import.

-- Right click the project and click **Build Path** > **Configure Build Path**.
+- Import the project into your IDE.

-  -  Add both of the following folders as source folders:
+- Make sure you include the following jars in the build path:
-    - java-client-wrapper/src/main/java
+  - org.json-20120521.jar
-    - java-client-wrapper/src/test/java
+  - commons-codec-1.10.jar

-- Download latest version of org.json-XXXXXXXX.jar from [here] (https://code.google.com/p/org-json-java/downloads/list).
-  - Import this (**Add External JARs...**) to the project.

-- Download latest version of Apache Commons codec commons-codec.X.XX.jar from [here] (https://commons.apache.org/proper/commons-codec/download_codec.cgi).
-  - Import this (**Add External JARs...**) to the project.
+- Both of these can be found in the project directory /jars/.

 ## Example
 The following is an example of an executable class which will: